 The Citadel in Bijapur is surrounded by a wall.
-The Citadel in Bijapur in Karnataka encompasses many palaces, halls and gardens which belonged to the Adil Shahi rulers.
-The Citadel, Bijapur is in a state of ruin but still holds the magnificence with a strong appeal.
-The remains of Hindu temples in the Citadel in Bijapur prove the fact that the city bore a great importance during the pre-Islam times.
+The Citadel in Bijapur encompasses many palaces, halls and gardens which belonged to the Adil Shahi rulers.
+The Citadel is in a state of ruin but still holds the magnificence with a strong appeal.
+The remains of Hindu temples in the Citadel prove the fact that the city bore a great importance during the pre-Islam times.

 The Citadel in Bijapur in Karnataka in India was built by Yusuf Adil Shah.